Leslie Hogben

 Leslie Hogben is an American mathematician specializing in graph theory and linear algebra, and known for her mentorship of graduate students in mathematics.
-She is a professor emerita of mathematics at Iowa State University, where she held the Dio Lewis Holl Chair in Applied Mathematics 2012-2020; she was also professor (by courtesy) of electrical and computer engineering at Iowa State, associate dean for graduate studies and faculty development of the College of Liberal Arts and Sciences at Iowa State (2019-2024).
-Since 2007 she has worked part-time for the American Institute of Mathematics, initially as associate director for diversity (2007-2024) and now as Director of Research Communities (2024-present).
+She is a professor emerita of mathematics at Iowa State University, where she held the Dio Lewis Holl Chair in Applied Mathematics 2012–2020; she was also professor (by courtesy) of electrical and computer engineering at Iowa State, associate dean for graduate studies and faculty development of the College of Liberal Arts and Sciences at Iowa State (2019–2024).
+Since 2007 she has worked part-time for the American Institute of Mathematics, initially as associate director for diversity (2007–2024) and now as Director of Research Communities (2024–present).

 Education and career

 Hogben graduated summa cum laude in 1974 from Swarthmore College, and completed her Ph.D. in 1978 at Yale University.
 Her dissertation, Radical Classes of Jordan Algebras, concerned ring theory and was supervised by Nathan Jacobson.

 She joined Iowa State University as a tenure-track instructor in 1978.
 There, she was tenured in 1983, promoted to full professor in 2006, and given the Dio Lewis Holl Chair in 2012, and retired in 2024.
 She added her courtesy appointment in electrical and computer engineering in 2013.
 She was named associate dean in 2019.
+She retired from Iowa State in 2024 and is now a Professor Emerita.

 Hogben became associate director for diversity at the American Institute of Mathematics in 2007 and transitioned to become Director of Research Communities (a new AIM program) in 2024.

+In 2024 Hogben was appointed as an Adjunct Professor at Purdue University (a courtesy affiliation with no duties).